-The Group includes within net debt only interest-bearing loans and borrowings received less cash and short-term deposits, excluding discontinued operations.
+The Group defines net debt as interest-bearing loans and borrowings received less cash and short-term deposits, excluding discontinued operations.
 Trade and other payables are the parts of working capital.
 Lease liabilities are excluded from net debt due to their nature.
 The Group does not have any regulatory requirements for capital management.

-24. Related parties
+23. Related parties